Making Larkfield: An interview with Heather Shields

-Victoria Pembroke is the name behind the interior renovation of the historic Wilton House – which also happens to be her family home.
 You may have come across pictures of her stunning interiors on Instagram, and with five staircases in Wilton House we were delighted when she chose our classic Trent Beaver, and its coordinating design Ashby Beaver, for her home.
-With an impressive resume and in depth knowledge of the Interior Design industry, we talk to Victoria about her inspiration behind Wilton House in this first blog of two, and find out more about her love for Roger Oates Design.
+With an impressive resume and in depth knowledge of the Interior Design industry, we talk to Victoria about her inspiration behind Wilton House and find out more about her love for interior design.

 Born and raised in Perth, Scotland, I grew up with parents who worked in the fashion and retail industry – so art, design and interiors have been my passion from an early age.
 After school, I was awarded an unconditional offer to Central St Martins where I believed fashion was going to be my calling.
 However, I soon realised this was not the case and architectural design was my ultimate passion.
 After my stint at St Martins, I moved to Chelsea College of Art and Design, for a further 3 years and studied Interior and Spatial design, concluding this with a first class BA hons degree.
 During my studies I was lucky enough to have had work experience as assistant to Hugh Henry at Mlinaric, Henry and Zervudachi.
 After University I worked at Colefax & Fowler for a brief period, before getting married at the age of 23.